-But that’s the issue with web hosting services.
-There are so many providers it’s hard to know which one delivers the right services for your needs at the best possible price.
+The issue with web hosting services is that there are so many of them.
+It’s hard to know which one delivers the right services for your needs at the best possible price.

 That’s where we come in.

 We’ve undertaken comparative research of top web hosting providers, weighing up everything from uptime to value for money.

 In this review, we’ll take a look at the key features of InMotion, and offer some comparisons to other web hosting services.
 Take a look to see how InMotion stacks up against the competition, and whether the services it offers are right for your needs.

 |InMotion Pros||InMotion Cons|

 InMotion started life in 2001, and since then has grown into a company with 300 employees and three offices across the U.S..
 It also has two data centers in Los Angeles and Ashburn, Virginia, which are home to “thousands and thousands” of servers.